ayang2951/notes-probability/notes/setfamilies.md

 (Dynkin’s π–λ) If $\mathcal{D}$ is a λ-system containing a π-system $\mathcal{P}$, then $\sigma(\mathcal{P}) \subseteq \mathcal{D}$.
 </div>

-### Equation numbering examples
+### Equation numbering template

-Default (AMS automatic):
+default:
 $$ \liminf_{n\to\infty} A_n \subseteq \limsup_{n\to\infty} A_n. $$

-Manual alphabetic tag:
+alphabetic:
 $$ \bigcap_{n=m}^\infty A_n \subseteq \bigcup_{n=m}^\infty A_n \tag{(a)} $$

-Manual roman tag:
+roman:
 $$ (\limsup A_n)^c = \liminf (A_n^c) \tag{(i)} $$